kdnelson/Skippywars/README.md

 Disable cart icon and counter when empty
 Re-purpose cart component as order component
-If last cart item is selected, add extra bottom padding Add better lines between cart items
+If last cart item is selected, add extra bottom padding Add tooltip to suggest clicking on a cart item
-Fix cancel cart item
 Add edit button to close cart item modal and open cart edit modal Add checkout page from cart submit